SimonJMurphy/Project-Dynamite/README.md

 where the slices have been kept in a separate directory within the output directory.

-The mean and standard deviation of both the frequencies and the amplitudes are written to the terminal.
+The mean and standard deviation of both the frequencies and the amplitudes are written to the terminal; four .png files are created in data/output.

 Note on Patches/Pull Requests
 -----------------------------